dscorbett/duployan-font/docs/developer-documentation.md

   whether to enforce a minimum coverage percentage when testing.
 * `HB_VERSION`: The version of HarfBuzz to build when building its command-line utilities.
+* `NEXT_VERSION`: The next version number.
+By default, the next version number increments the minor part of `VERSION`.

 All the fonts for a given character set variant should share the same vertical metrics.
 When building the fonts, preliminary versions of all of the fonts with